copilot-jp/project-sprint/en/index.md

 ### What is CODE?

-CODE is a generic term for a set of documents describing a project sprint.
+CODE is a generic term for a set of documents describing Project Sprint.

 [Tutorial]